 Some leading Evangelicals believe and teach that America is now experiencing God’s judgment.
 As a public servant who is sacrificing so much in your attempt to turn our nation around, it would stand to reason—if those Evangelical leaders are correct—you are wasting your time.
 Are you laboring against a foregone conclusion?
 I think not.
 But let me qualify that position: I do not believe America is experiencing the forsaking wrath of God, but yes, America is experiencing the consequential wrath of God.

-I will explain what I mean by those terms—theological terms that you should have a working familiarity with—in this study.
+In this study, I will explain what I mean by these italicized theological terms with which you should have a working familiarity.

 II.
 UNDERSTANDING GOD’S JUDGMENT

-However, God’s judgment is balanced—often placated—by His attribute of Mercy.
-States Romans 9:15, (which is a quote of the Old Testament in this regard) “I [God] will have mercy on whom I have mercy, and I will have compassion on whom I have compassion.”
-Here’s the point: In a chronological sense when God’s eternal justice is no longer eclipsed by His eternal mercy—that is to say His attribute of mercy is expended—His judgment or wrath is necessarily manifest.
+However, God’s judgment is balanced—often placated—by His attribute of mercy.
+States Romans 9:15, (an Old Testament [OT] quote in this regard), “I [God] will have mercy on whom I have mercy, and I will have compassion on whom I have compassion.”
+Here’s the point: in a chronological sense, when God’s eternal justice is no longer eclipsed by His eternal mercy—that is to say, His attribute of mercy is expended—His judgment or wrath is necessarily manifest.

 Since God is just and sin must and will be paid for, wrath—the righteousness of God revealed against sin—is an inevitable consequence.

-Keep in mind that the study of God’s attributes, the understanding of His forms of judgment and the application of it to a nation or nations are complex theological issues that, to have a better understanding of, require space and text greater than the typical length of our weekly Bible study notes.
-Suffice to say here, in a study that will already run long, I will be required to abbreviate much of what could be said.
+Keep in mind that the study of God’s attributes, the understanding of His forms of judgment, and the application of judgment to a nation or nations are complex theological issues that, to obtain a better understanding, require greater space and text, so I will be required to abbreviate much of what could be said.